corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 subFlow(BatchOnboardMembershipFlow(networkId, onboardedParties, defaultGroupId, notary))
 ```

-**BatchActivateMembershipFlow arguments**:
+#### `BatchActivateMembershipFlow`

+`BatchActivateMembershipFlow` takes the following arguments:

 * `memberships`: Set of memberships' `ActivationInfo`s.
 * `defaultGroupId`: ID of the group where members are added if the specific group ID is not provided in their `ActivationInfo`.
 * `notary`: Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used.
+If not specified, the first one from the whitelist will be used.

-*Example*:
+#### Example

 ```kotlin
 val (membershipId1, membershipId2) = ... // fetch pending memberships using [BNService]